KTH/devops-course/contributions/feedback/kittyt-axelelm/AxelFeedback.md

 ## 4 Conclusion

-I think it is a good conclusion, it sums up what you have talked about in the essay, which makes the readers take remember more what they have just read.
+I think the content of the conclusion is good, it sums up what you have talked about in the essay, which makes the readers take remember more what they have just read.
+However the conclusion could perhaps be shortened down a bit.

 # Final words
 I think the essay describes agile methods very well.
 The authors talk about iterative development and sprints, team and task management, roadmaps and knowledge management.
 I don't have much negative to say about the content of the essay.